mbod/comm2550_F23/syllabus.md

     2.  *Learning to See Data: How to Interpret the Visual Language of Charts* (Abbreviates as `LSD` on schedule)

+-   Some chapters from following book (Abbreviated as `DSIC` on schedule):

+    Spector, A.Z., Norvig, P., Wiggins, C. and Wing, J.M.
+(2023). *Data Science in Context: Foundations, Challenges, Opportunities*.
+Cambrdige: Cambridge University Press.

+    Book is available online through the library.

 ## References for Python and R coding